Defenders of the Faith: Packaging

+Musical style

 Stylistically, Defenders of the Faith did not greatly depart from its predecessor and featured a similar formula of short, up-tempo metal anthems with stadium shout-along choruses, although progressive elements returned on some tracks such as "The Sentinel".
 The track "Rock Hard Ride Free" is actually a re-working of a track entitled "Fight for Your Life", recorded during the 1982 Screaming For Vengeance sessions but not included on that album.

+Release

+The LP and cassette tape were released on 13 January 1984, and the album appeared on CD in July.
+A remastered CD was released in May 2001.
+Simultaneously with the album's release, the band kicked off their tour in Europe, with the bulk of concerts taking place in North America during the spring and summer.

-The album was an immediate success, only going one spot below Screaming for Vengeance on the US Billboard 100 Albums Chart.
-Some critics nonetheless objected to the lack of a standout single comparable to "Breaking the Law" or "You've Got Another Thing Comin", and the album's general similarity to Screaming for Vengeance.
+The album was an immediate success, only going one spot below Screaming for Vengeance on the US Billboard 200 at No. 18, while also peaking at No. 19 in the UK.
+By the end of 1984, Defenders of the Faith sold more than 800,000 copies worldwide, and the album would go on to be certified platinum in the United States.

 The 30th-anniversary release of the album (released in March 2015) came with a double CD of a live show recorded on 5 May 1984 at the Long Beach Arena in Long Beach, California on their Defenders of the Faith Tour and was originally recorded for a radio broadcast.